edterbak/NodeRed_Heishamon_control/README.md

 - Enhancement: Solar function: a 3rd option as trigger is added.
 Now you can use Live value (kW) / kWh result of today / kWh exported.
 - Enhancement: HELP sections are added to for the most part.
 - Enhancement: Various tabs have layout improvements.

+[2022-07-17] (v19 beta cool) Things done are:
+- Add ability to set cooling temperature SETPOINT from dashboard.

 ********